- About Sharevision Inc.

 - News and Resources

-Since 1987, the people behind Sharevision have been working together integrating the arts into their community work as mediators, licensed counselors, personal and professional life coaches and consultants for organizations.
+Since 1987, the people behind Sharevision have been integrating the arts into their community work as mediators, licensed counselors, personal and professional life coaches and consultants for organizations.
 At Sharevision, we help people build the internal resources and external connections to successfully respond to a myriad of challenges.

 Our vision is that all people have opportunities to experience the enrichment of meaningful and respectful conversations and human connections that give rise to fulfilled potential and creative solutions for ourselves, each other and the world.